The MBA Choice, Part I: How Bard’s Low-Residency Model Encourages Community and Deep Learning

 Bard’s MBA is an important hub in the sustainable business world in one of the most vibrant sustainable cities on the planet.
 Students grow their networks out of that hub, and are connected to it through their twenty (or thirty) weekend retreats.

 To sum it up, Bard’s low-residency approach allows for deep learning, powerful community, and natural networking that leads to career opportunities.
+It's one of the many reasons that Bard is one of the top sustainability MBA programs in the world.
 Stay tuned for next week’s post to hear more about how Bard’s low-residency approach to an MBA in Sustainability beats out conventional and online approaches.